hapiuk/isitools/readme.md

 ## Features

 - **User Management:** View, create, and delete system users with an intuitive interface.
 User details include First Name, Last Name, Email, Department, Location, and Access Level (Admin/User).
+The system uses a simple permissions model to ensure that only Admins can perform actions such as creating or deleting users.
 - **Contact Management:** Manage system contacts with easy-to-use search and pagination features.
 Contacts include First Name, Last Name, Email, and Contact Number.
+The permissions system prevents non-admin users from editing or deleting contacts, ensuring data integrity.
 - **Email Settings:** Configure mail server settings including Mail Server, Port, Username, Password, TLS/SSL options, Default Sender Name, and Email.
+Save functionality includes visual feedback on changes, with buttons activating only when there are modifications.
 - **Report Processing:** Process and view reports for PUWER, LOLER, and Custom Client Reports, with functionalities to upload files, process data, and view historic reports.
+Each report type has a dedicated modal for streamlined data handling.
 - **System Settings:** Access system configurations through settings for users, contacts, and mail settings, all presented in a consistent modal format.
+A dedicated button within the settings allows Admins to add new users directly from the UI.
-- **Flash Messages:** Provides feedback and error handling through dismissible flash messages, styled to fit within the application theme.
+- **Flash Messages:** Provides feedback and error handling through dismissible flash messages, styled to fit within the application theme, enhancing the user interaction experience.
-- **Responsive Design:** Consistent look and feel across devices, with a footer that remains fixed at the bottom of the viewport.
+- **Responsive Design:** Consistent look and feel across devices, with a footer that remains fixed at the bottom of the viewport, ensuring a seamless experience on both desktop and mobile devices.

+## Permissions System

+- **Admin Users:** Can view, create, edit, and delete users and contacts.
+Admins have full control over system settings and configuration.
+- **Non-Admin Users:** Can view system users and contacts but cannot create, edit, or delete entries.
+Attempting to perform restricted actions results in a flash message indicating lack of permission.

 ## Upcoming Features (Backend Development)